August 8, 2020 This feature was originally published in September, 2019.

-Helping to craft Borderlands 3’s soundtrack are composers Brian Lee White and Brian Trifon of Finishing Move, who have also lent their talents to Crackdown 3 and Halo 2’s Anniversary edition.
-We caught up with them before Borderlands 3’s launch to see what went into shaping the game’s sound.
+Composers Brian Lee White and Brian Trifon of Finishing Move, who have also lent their talents to Crackdown 3 and Halo 2’s Anniversary edition, helped to craft Borderlands 3’s soundtrack.
+We spoke with them to see what went into shaping the game’s sound.

 PCGN: Re-imagining the Halo 2 score must have been quite the task; how did you go about it?

 Brian Trifon: For Halo 2 Anniversary, we wanted to keep the spirit of the original.
 It was a larger team of people – Paul Lipson, Lennie Moore, Tom Salta, and us.
 We all focused on different things.

 Brian Lee White: We were not given any material other than just the raw in-game assets, because there’s a little bit of controversy over the original material, so we did not have a score to reference.
 We had to re-transcribe directly from the assets.

 BT: Just from the recordings, yeah.
 We had to listen to it and figure out what it was.
 One of the challenges, and a big part of our job, was to focus on the electronic elements in there, which obviously can’t be played by live musicians, so we had to program [them] and create new sounds for them.
 We wanted to stay true to the actual notes and melodies, but update the sound with something more modern.